MrEnder0/Grid9/README.md

 #### Windows Note

 Seems that currently any version 2022-012 or newer may require nim to be installed on the system for Windows, if your getting an error about a missing DLL you may need to install Nim.
+This is a known issue and will be fixed soon.

 ### Self Build